Draft 25-Year Strategic Plan

 In 2019, under the directions of the Fish and Wildlife Commission and WDFW Director Kelly Susewind, the Department began an effort craft the plan based on the diverse perspectives of stakeholders, partners, and employees.
 If adopted, the plan will help the department to guide collaboration, policy and funding decisions.

-August 21: Fish and Wildlife Commission considers adoption
+Fish and Wildlife Commission to consider adoption on Oct.
+2, 2020.

 Strategic Plan/Kevin Wharton